gbiffrance/Drupal8-gbifstats/README.md

 Geographic Area Alias
 ----------------------
-Alias cen be add to geographic area who contains 1 or more country.
+Alias cen be added to geographic area who contains 1 or more country.
 (Ex : France for FR ; North_America for CA+US+MX) To add Alias, add line into the `data/country_custom.txt` file with the following format `[NAME_OF_ALIAS]-----[COUNTRY_CODE]` avec `[COUNTRY_CODE]` somethig like this `[COUNTRY_CODE_1]&country=[COUNTRY_CODE_2]&country=....`